voucherifyio/voucherify-ruby-sdk/docs/LoyaltiesApi.md

 api_instance = VoucherifySdk::LoyaltiesApi.new
 campaign_id = 'campaign_id_example' # String | Unique loyalty campaign ID or name.
 opts = {
-  limit: 56, # Integer | A limit on the number of objects to be returned.
-Limit can range between 1 and 100 items.
+  limit: 56, # Integer | Limits the number of objects to be returned.
+The limit can range between 1 and 100 items.
+If no limit is set, it returns 10 items.
   order: VoucherifySdk::ParameterOrderListLoyaltyTiers::CREATED_AT # ParameterOrderListLoyaltyTiers | Sorts the results using one of the filtering options, where the dash - preceding a sorting option means sorting in a descending order.
 }